Collection policy documents should be read in conjunction with the University Library Strategic Directions 2015-2020:

 Donated material is only selected where it meets the criteria for inclusion in the Special Collections, or where the author or a contributor is a University staff member.
 Exceptions to this policy may be made at the discretion of the relevant Library Manager.

-1.3 The Library preferences purchasing its resources in electronic format to ensure access from anywhere at anytime.
-Exceptions to this may be due to issues of accessibility, quality, suitability for purpose, and cost.
+1.3 Resources will be purchased in electronic format where available to ensure access from anywhere at any time.
+Exceptions to this may be due to issues of accessibility, quality, suitability for purpose and cost.

 1.5 The Library has a responsibility for the ongoing collection of all UWA publications and theses for higher degrees by research.

-1.6 The Library also maintains and develops special collections in two specific areas of focus, namely Australian literature and the Indian Ocean.
-These special collections support the research community beyond The University of Western Australia.
+1.6 The Library also maintains and develops special collections in specific areas of focus, namely Australian literature and the Indian Ocean, which support the research community beyond The University of Western Australia.

 1.7 Collections of information resources that have been assembled by individuals or groups (formed collections) are only acquired and retained as discrete collections when they have a value as a coherent collection which they would not have if dispersed.